 - 1 teaspoon coarse sugar for topping

-- Preheat oven to 375 degrees.
+- Preheat the oven to 375F/190C.

 - Line a cookie sheet with parchment paper and set aside.

 - In a small bowl, mix the sugar and vanilla extract.
 Cover and set aside.